Shifrin/yii2-noty/README.md

 $.noty.setType(n.options.id, 'information');
 ```

 You can set the flash messages like this in your controller or anywhere you need.
-However if you set `enableSessionFlash` to `false` it won't be effect.
+However, if you set `enableSessionFlash` to `false` it won't be affected.
 ```
 \Yii::$app->session->setFlash('type', 'Message here');
 ```